 Suicide Accounts for 2% of deaths in people with HIV/AIDS

-According to a study that took place over the period of 15 years in England and Wales, men living with HIV are much more likely to commit suicide than people who don’t have the condition – especially in the first year after they have been diagnosed.
+According to a study that took place over the period of 15 years in England and Wales, men living with HIV are much more likely to commit suicide than people who don’t have the condition – especially in the first year after being diagnosed.
 Public Health England representative Sara Croxford reported this result at the British HIV Association which was recently held in Liverpool.

 Many previous studies have also reflected these shocking suicide rates for those with HIV and also a higher chance of anxiety, depression and similar disorders are more likely.